Far-right party enters German parliament

-(CNN)A far-right party will take seats in the German parliament for the first time in almost 60 years, according to exit polls following Sunday's federal elections.
+Berlin (CNN)The co-founder of the first far-right party to win seats in Germany's parliament in almost 60 years has warned that it is ready to "take back our country and our people."

-The anti-immigration, anti-Muslim, Alternative for Germany (AfD) is projected to have won 13% of the vote nationwide, according to a ZDF/ARD exit poll.
+Alexander Gauland, federal spokesman for the anti-immigration, anti-Muslim, Alternative for Germany (AfD), gave the warning after his party was projected to come in third place in Sunday's national election, according to a ZDF/ARD exit poll.

-The party performed better than expected and will be the third largest faction in the Bundestag.
+The result, which puts the AfD at about 13%, was described by leading party figures as a "political earthquake."

-While all of the other parties have ruled out forming a coalition government with the AfD, the party will be a strong opposition force.
+Gauland promised his party would provide staunch opposition to the new government, likely led by Chancellor Angela Merkel, adding: "We will hunt them. we will hunt Mrs. Merkel or whomever.
+And we will take back our country and our people."

 'Wrong answers' to the 'right questions'